Jun-Patel/Applied-Machine-Learning-Fundamentals/README.md

 # Applied-Machine-Learning-Fundamentals
-A complete guide to learning and using common ML concepts + libraries + methods.
+A complete guide to my learning and exploration of common ML concepts + libraries + methods.
 The idea is to work through the fundamentals and then experiment with various libraries, model-tuning, variable optimization, etc to fully explore ML concepts.
+Some of this was taken from undegraduate Machine Learning Courses during my studies.

 ## What this repository contains